 Student Neha Konakalla received a 2018 National Merit Scholarship for Computer Science.

 Ten FHS students were named to the Santa Clara County Honor Band in 2018.
 The Santa Clara County Honor Band was founded in 1952 by local music teachers in order to promote and celebrate outstanding young musicians.

 Texas Instruments Innovations in STEM Teaching Award

-Fremont High School math teacher I-Heng McComb was one of just five teachers from across Santa Clara County honored with the 2018 Texas Instruments Innovations in STEM Teaching Award.
+Fremont High School teachers Derek Koning, I-Heng McComb and Bob Caprilles have all been recipients of the Texas Instruments Innovations in STEM Teaching Award.
 This award honors Santa Clara County public school teachers for their outstanding contributions in the subjects of science, technology, engineering and math (STEM).

 FUHSD Outstanding Educator of the Year